sherpa/sherpa/README.md

 If you have Anaconda already installed on your system you can use it to seamlessly install Sherpa.

-First you need to add the Chandra X-Ray Center's channel to your configuration, and then install Sherpa:
+First you need to add the Sherpa channel to your configuration, and then install Sherpa:

-$ conda config --add channels https://conda.binstar.org/cxc
+    $ conda config --add channels https://conda.binstar.org/sherpa
     $ conda install sherpa

 To test that your installation works, just type: